hellothisisandrew/ReducedConfigurationsGenerator-Redacted-version-/README.md

 I used changing naming variable name conventions in the beginning(SheetStructure)

-There is a lot of repeated code in the ConfigGen function
+There is a lot of repeated code in the ConfigGen function, I ran out of time to reduce it.